w3c/baggage/correlation_context/HTTP_HEADER_FORMAT.md

 List of key-value pairs with optional properties attached.
 It can not be guaranteed that keys are unique.

-Consumers MUST be able to handle duplicate keys while producers SHOULD try to dedupe the list.
+Consumers MUST be able to handle duplicate keys while producers SHOULD try to deduplicate the list.

 ### key